-Accommodation Administration Guidelines 4t Word Prediction External Device on the ELA/Literacy Assessment Before Testing: Identification for Accommodations Registration File: Student's accommodations registration file must have Word Prediction selected.
+Accommodation Administration Guidelines 4s Word Prediction External Device on the ELA/Literacy Assessment Before Testing: Identification for SR/PNP: Student's SR/PNP must have Word Prediction selected.
 Materials: External Word Prediction Device.
-Available on: DC CAPE ELA Assessments Note: If a student is using an allowable 3rd party external Assistive Technology that provides Word Prediction functionality that will interact with TestNav, the student must also be registered for Assistive Technology Non Screen-reader to allow the assistive technology to work.
+(SR/PNP Reference CA) Available on: PARCC Assessments Note: If a student is using an allowable 3rd party external Assistive Technology that provides Word Prediction functionality that will interact with TestNav, the student must also be registered for Assistive Technology Non Screen-reader to allow the assistive technology to work.
 Assistive technology should be tested during an Infrastructure Trial.
 If during the Infrastructure Trial the specific device will not interact with TestNav, a secondary testing device to run the external device software will be needed.
 Some external word prediction software will not interact with TestNav, and users should set up a separate, adjacent testing station; the student will use two testing stations, one device with the test and one device with the familiar software.
-Reference the Assistive Technology Guidelines available at the following link: https://dc.mypearsonsupport.com/.
+Reference the Assistive Technology Guidelines available at the following link: https://dc.mypearsonsupport.com/documents/.
 During Testing: The student uses an external word prediction device that provides a bank of frequently- or recently-used words on-screen after the student enters the first few letters of a word.
 The student must be familiar with the use of the external device prior to assessment administration.
 The device may not connect to the internet or save information.
 After Testing: Student responses generated using the External Word Prediction Device software must be transcribed verbatim by a Test Administrator into TestNav.
 Only transcribed responses submitted in TestNav will be scored.
-Note: If the student is writing their responses directly into TestNav through the external software for word prediction, then transcribing is not necessary.
-Refer to Appendix C: Protocol for the Use of the Scribe Accommodation and for Transcribing Student Personness and for Transcribing Student Responses.
+Note: If the student is writing his/her responses directly into TestNav through the external software for word prediction, then transcribing is not necessary.
+Refer to Appendix C: Protocol for the Use of the Scribe Accommodation and for Transcribing Student Responses.
 Test Administrators are responsible for collecting all nonscorable student work created using external word prediction device software.
 Test-related content must be deleted from all devices.
 Nonscorable student work must be securely shredded.
 Important Guidelines for identifying students to receive this accommodation: IEP teams and 504 Plan Coordinators should carefully review the following guidelines before identifying a student to receive this accommodation.
 In making decisions whether to provide the student with this accommodation, IEP teams and 504 Plan Coordinators are instructed to consider whether the student has:

-Accommodation Administration Guidelines • A physical disability that severely limits or prevents the student from writing or keyboarding responses; OR • A disability that severely limits or prevents the student from recalling, processing, and expressing written language, even after varied and repeated attempts to teach the student to do so.
-Before listing the accommodation in the student's IEP/504 plan, teams/ coordinators are instructed to consider whether: The student's inability to express in writing is documented in evaluation summaries from locally administered diagnostic assessments; The student routinely uses a word-prediction device or software during electron writing assignments; and classroom writing assignments; and The student receives ongoing, intensive instruction, and/or intervention in language processing and writing, as deemed appropriate by the IEP team/504 Plan Coordinator.
+Accommodation Administration Guidelines A physical disability that severely limits or prevents the student from writing or keyboarding responses; OR A disability that severely limits or prevents the student from recalling, processing, and expressing written language, even after varied and repeated attempts to teach the student to do so.
+Before listing the accommodation in the student's IEP/504 plan, teams/ coordinators are instructed to consider whether: The student's inability to express in writing is documented in evaluation summaries from locally administered diagnostic assessments; The student routinely uses a word-prediction device or software during classroom writing assignments; and The student receives ongoing, intensive instruction, and/or intervention in language processing and writing, as deemed appropriate by the IEP team/504 Plan Coordinator.

-Table 5 describes the timing and scheduling accommodation for students with disabilities that is intended to increase the allowable time in which to complete an assessment.
+Table 5 describes the TIMING AND SCHEDULING ACCOMMODATION for students with disabilities that is intended to increase the allowable time in which to complete an assessment.
 The table outlines the activities needed before, during, and after testing necessary to successfully administer the assessments with this accommodation.
-Accommodations for students with disabilities must be pre-selected for the student in the accommodations registration file.
-This information is included in the "before testing" guidance.
-Unless otherwise noted, accommodations in this table are available on all DC CAPE assessments (DC ELA, DC Math, and DC Science).
+Accommodations for students with disabilities must be pre-selected for the student in the SR/PNP.
+This information is included in the "before testing" guidance and the corresponding column in the SR/PNP file is also provided.